-The breakdown of operational and capital expenditure on a year-by-year basis in 2023 dollars is presented in Figure 24, and in inflated terms in Figure 25.
+The breakdown of operational and capital expenditure on a year by year basis in 2023 dollar terms is presented in Figure 24, and in inflated terms in Figure 25.

 Further breakdowns of CAPEX by purpose for roading and 3-Waters activities are provided in 2023 Dollar terms in Figures 26 and 27.